kiily/kiily/README.md

 ## Get in touch

-Because it is inevitable to have at leas one channel in social media.
+Because it is inevitable to have at least one channel in social media.

 [![Twitter][1.1]][1]   [![LinkedIn][2.1]][2].